trisfaizal/Marketing-Site/src/_posts/features/2019-05-19-array-structures.md

 ## Output

 The final step is to iterate over the `page_blocks` array to output the content on the page.
-You can do this however you'd like, we find using a case statement on an `_id` field and having an include for each type the cleanest option.
+You can do this however you'd like.
+We find using a case statement on an `_id` field and having an include for each type the cleanest option.

 {% raw %}